asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/res_sip-design/index.md

 pageid: 22085835
 ---

-!!! warning
-    This page is a work in progress.
-Please refrain from making comments until this warning has been removed
+/// warning | This page is a work in progress

-[//]: # (end-warning)
+///

 Overview
 ========